c-spencer/commandant/README.md

 ## Command Implementation Considerations

 When a command is executed, any other executions caused by that execution will run themselves, but will not be recorded.
-(This may change with a form of opt-in automatic compound command collection.)

 When objects are created in commands, they should be identified and modified via stable ids, rather than directly on the object.
 This is because if the object is